emqx/eip/active/0035-memory-session-qos0-fairness.md

 ## Changelog

 * 2026-02-14: @zmstone Initial draft.
+* 2026-03-02: @zmstone Use send-count based sampling interval.

 ## Abstract

-This proposal improves memory-session behavior under send-path pressure by preventing mailbox growth and reducing QoS 0 bypass under stress.
+This proposal improves memory-session behavior under send-path pressure by preventing Erlang mailbox growth as large mailboxes MAY significantly increase messaging processing overhead and reducing QoS 0 bypass under stress.

 Today, QoS 0 can still be sent immediately while QoS 1/2 are constrained by inflight and may be queued, which can increase unfairness and contribute to mailbox buildup when transport send is slow.

 Instead of introducing multiple new configuration knobs, this proposal uses a simple runtime signal: connection process mailbox length.
 Periodically, EMQX samples mailbox length.
 If the queue is above a fixed threshold, QoS 0 will be routed to `mqueue` (for online sessions) instead of immediate send.
-This keeps the no-pressure fast path unchanged and focuses on the main operational risk: mailbox explosion.
+This down prio the QoS0 message sending and keeps the no-pressure fast path unchanged and focuses on the main operational risk: mailbox explosion.

 ## Motivation